-If I could work my dream job, it would probably be in the music field.
+If I could work my dream job, it would be in the music field.
 While my actual musical talent is average at best, my passion for music is overwhelming.
-Concert or album reviewer would probably be my sweet spot, though I wouldn’t shy away from artist profiles, or album cover design.
+Concert or album reviewer would be my sweet spot, though I wouldn’t shy away from artist profiles, or album cover design.

 Thanks to my